Want to know if your doctor, dentist or hairstylist is vaccinated? Here are tips for asking.

 Know what and how to ask

-It’s best to contact people before any appointments to express your concerns, Gatter said.
+It’s best to contact medical offices and service providers before any appointments to express your concerns, Gatter said.
 It’s fine to say, for example, that you are vaccinated and wouldn’t feel comfortable coming into close contact with anyone who is unvaccinated or unmasked.
 Then, he said, you can ask about the safety policies in place, such as a vaccination and masking requirements, and how they are being enforced.
 Gatter also encouraged employers to inform employees about how they plan to address these questions, and ideally obtain consent from workers to publicly disclose general information about vaccination rates among staff or to make assurances that patrons won’t have contact with unvaccinated individuals.

 As noted above, you can always directly ask an individual about their vaccination status, Gatter said.
 Be prepared to receive versions of the following answers, he said: “Yes,” “No,” or “I don’t want to tell you.”